+Conclusion:

+Count: Alt 1: 14 companies / Alt 2: 0 companies

+Totally there are 14 companies participating to feedback this question, and all companies agree that for RRC connected UE, it shall also perform cell selection for V2X service.
+In details, majority companies think RAN2 should directly follow LTE principle and use the similar specification description.
+Some companies(Vivo) think for cell reselection case, it will have impact on the RRM design.
+E.g. the UE may reselect to another cell without NW handover command and awareness, thus ,RAN2 should carefully consider the issue.
+Some other companies(OPPO and Lenovo) suggest that UE behaviour in Uu should be further clarified.
+As OPPO suggested, an LS should be sent out to check whether it can depend on UE implementation when UE realize that neighboring cell meets cell reselection criteria due to V2X service.

+Considering the limited time left, it is suggested to follow majority companies’ view to agree that RRC_Connected UE can also perform cell reselection due to its sidelink service, which directly follows LTE principle.
+However, it is also recommended that an LS can be sent to CT1 to further check UE’s behaviour

+Proposal 1: To follow LTE principle, for NR V2X, RRC_Connected UE can also perform cell reselection due to its sidelink service.

+Recommendation 1: RAN2 is suggested to send LS towards CT1 to further check whether UE behaviour among the two options can be its implementation:

+Alt 1: Perform a detach procedure and then perform PLMN selection triggered by V2X communication over PC5.

+Alt 2: Not initiate V2X communication over PC5.

 [Essential] On-demand SI providing anchor carrier configuration

 In LTE, SIBs will only be configured to the camping UE via broadcast communication.
 Thus, the UE can recognize whether the cell can provide sidelink configuration or only anchor carrier configuration via reading the related SIB message.
 However, when it comes to NR V2X, the SIB is allowed to be configured to the UE not only via broadcast, but also can be through on-demand SI.
 If the V2X SIB is configured to the UE through on-demand SI, the UE cannot recognize whether there is detailed V2X configuration or only anchor carrier configuration until it performing random access and acquire the on-demand SI, where it is somehow a waste of time.
 Therefore, to avoid this issue, the following alternatives are proposed, as concluded in [2],[3] and [4]: